Robust Training for Conversational Question Answering Models with Reinforced Reformulation Generation

 \myparagraph{Initializing \reign} We use Wikidata as our KG: all models use the dump from \texttt{31-01-2022}.
 We use BART (\url{bit.ly/3N9WPVj}, for RG), and BERT (\url{bit.ly/3NkKRsd}, for state encoding in RCS) implementations from Hugging Face.
 As history input to BART, we used only the first and previous turns of the conversation~\cite{qu2019bert,vakulenko2021question}.
-Hyperparameters for the Deep Q-Network in the RCS were tuned on the \convmix dev set: $d = 768$; hidden size $h = 128$; Boltzmann temperature $\tau = 0.3$; discount factor $\gamma = 1.0$ (no decay for future rewards); step size $\alpha = 10^{-5}$; batch size $= 10$; epochs $= 5$.
+Hyperparameters for the Deep Q-Network in the RCS were tuned on the \convmix dev set: $d = 768$, hidden size $h = 128$, Boltzmann temperature $\tau = 0.3$, discount factor $\gamma = 1.0$ (no decay for future rewards), step size $\alpha = 10^{-5}$, batch size $= 10$, and epochs $= 5$.
 The RG was trained for $3$ epochs, and $2k$ examples from each reformulation category were used for fine-tuning BART.
 Both RCS and RG models are only trained on \convmix and applied \textit{zero-shot} on \convquestions.
-Five reformulation categories were selected by RCS for every question ($k=5$). \clocq API~\cite{christmann2022beyond} was used in RG annotations.

-\myparagraph{Implementation details} A single GPU (NVIDIA Quadro RTX 8000, 48 GB GDDR6) was used to train and evaluate all models.
+Five reformulation categories were selected by RCS for every question ($k=5$).
+A single GPU (NVIDIA Quadro RTX 8000, 48 GB GDDR6) was used to train and evaluate all models.
 The TensorFlow Agents library is used for the RL components.